Vertical Garden in Chennai

-Vertical Gardening is a special kind of (Vertical Garden in Chennai) urban gardening suitable to small spaces, particularly for decorating the walls and roofs in various styles (Vertical Garden in Chennai).
-This is an alternative method for gardening by expanding the scope of growing plants in a vertical space (Vertical Garden in Chennai).
-Intensive urbanization has left hardly any horizontal space for outdoor gardens (Vertical Garden in Chennai).
-Green walls (Vertical Garden in Chennai) are not only spectacularly beautiful, but also helpful in enlivening the ambiance.
+Vertical Gardening is a special kind of urban gardening suitable to small spaces, particularly for decorating the walls and roofs in various styles.
+This is an alternative method for gardening by expanding the scope of growing plants in a vertical space.
+Intensive urbanization has left hardly any horizontal space for outdoor gardens.
+Green walls are not only spectacularly beautiful, but also helpful in enlivening the ambiance.
 Green walls can absorb heated gas in the air, lower both indoor and outdoor temperature, providing a healthier indoor air quality as well as a more beautiful space.
-(Vertical Garden in Chennai)

-Green facades (Vertical Garden in Chennai) are a type of green wall system in which climbing plants or cascading groundcovers are trained to cover specially designed supporing structures.
+Green facades are a type of green wall system in which climbing plants or cascading groundcovers are trained to cover specially designed supporing structures.
 Rooted at the base of these structure, in the ground, in intermediate planters or even on achieving full coverage.
 Green facades can be anchored to existing walls or built as freestanding structure, such as fences or columns

-Constructed from pre-vegetated panels, vertical modules or planted blankets (vegetated mat wall) that are fixed to structural framework (Vertical Garden in Chennai) or to a wall Made from steel framework, plastic, expanded polystyrene and synthetic fabric to support a variety of diversity and density of plant species Tend to require more maintenance such as fertilizer and water than green facade systems (Vertical Garden in Chennai)that are planted into the ground.
+Constructed from pre-vegetated panels, vertical modules or planted blankets (vegetated mat wall) that are fixed to structural framework or to a wall Made from steel framework, plastic, expanded polystyrene and synthetic fabric to support a variety of diversity and density of plant species Tend to require more maintenance such as fertilizer and water than green facade systemsthat are planted into the ground.

 Chennai also known as Madras, the official name until 1996) is the capital of the Indian state of Tamil Nadu.
 Located on the Coromandel Coast of the Bay of Bengal, it is one of the largest cultural, economic and educational centres of south India.
 According to the 2011 Indian census, it is the sixth-most populous city and fourth-most populous urban agglomeration in India.
 The city together with the adjoining regions constitutes the Chennai Metropolitan Area, which is the 36th-largest urban area by population in the world.
 The traditional and de facto gateway of South India, Chennai is among the most-visited Indian cities by foreign tourists.
 It was ranked the 43rd-most visited city in the world for the year 2015 and was ranked the 36th-most visited city in the world for the year 2019.
 The Quality of Living Survey rated Chennai as the safest city in India.
 Chennai attracts 45 percent of health tourists visiting India, and 30 to 40 percent of domestic health tourists.
 As such, it is termed "India's health capital".
 Chennai has the fifth-largest urban economy of India.